FraunhoferIVI/FlexPath/README.md

 |:-------:|:------------------:|:------------------:|:--------:|
 | <img src="resources/optimal.gif" width="180"> | <img src="resources/obstavoidance.gif" width="180"> | <img src="resources/semavoidance.gif" width="180"> | <img src="resources/waypoint.gif" width="180"> |

 > The model predicts a heuristic in a single-shot fashion, then a classical search algorithms (Focal Search) navigates the map.
 Dark green nodes were expanded, the last frame shows the final path.
-Our heuristic strongly pushes the search algorithm towards the target almost without unnecessary expansion, all while aligning with the trained preference.
+Our heuristic strongly pushes the search algorithm towards the target almost without unnecessary exploration, all while aligning with the trained preference.

 <p align="center">
   <a href="#1-basic-setup">Setup</a> •